chriptus13/MovAPI/README.md

 This project was developed as a three-phased project in Modelação e Padrões de Desenho (Modeling and Design Patterns) subject in [ISEL](https://www.isel.pt) during my degree in Computer Science and Computer Engineering.

-There was three phases in the project:
+There were three phases in the project:

 * Phase 1 => The objective was to implement Java `Stream` methods using simple `Iterator`'s and developing the needed methods for retrieving information from TMDB using those methods
 * Phase 2 => The objective was to replace all usage of our `Queries` class by Java `Stream`'s and make the needed changes